-The government expects its capital investments to reach around DKK500 million annually over the coming years.
+The government expects its capital investments to reach around DKK550 million annually over the coming years.
 In addition, government companies are also planning to invest to address infrastructure needs.

-The most noteworthy of these activities is a state-owned project company executing the construction of the sub-sea tunnel to Sandoy, with an estimated cost of around DKK1.1 billion and plan to be opened for traffic in the summer of 2023.
-In 2021, the construction has started on additional two tunnels in Bordoy with an estimated cost of around 520 million.
+The most noteworthy of these activities is a state-owned project company executing the construction of two sub-sea tunnels, one to Eysturoy and one to Sandoy, with an estimated total cost of around DKK2.7 billion.
+The Eysturoy tunnel was open for traffic in 2020, and the Sandoy tunnel is planned to be opened by the end of 2023.
+In 2021, the construction has started on two additional tunnels in Bordoy with an estimated cost of around 520 million.